If you're working too many hours

 If you have a have a disability or long-term health condition, your employer might have duty to make 'reasonable adjustments'.
 This could include changes to your working hours.
 Find out if your employer has to make adjustments for you.

-If you feel like you're not being taken seriously, you might have to take a more formal approach like raisin a grievance.
+If you feel like you're not being taken seriously, you might have to take a more formal approach like raising a grievance.
 Find out more about dealing with problems at work.

 Check if you're over the 48-hour limit